ieru/kosa/README.md

 - Before installing gems and runnig bundle install; install ImageMagick

-( Download and install your OS version.
-More info at vendor's link: http://www.imagemagick.org/script/binary-releases.php
+( Download and install your OS version -- For Mac read below --.
+Get more Info, and troubleshoouing, at vendor's link: http://www.imagemagick.org/script/binary-releases.php

 If you are using MacOs, the easiest way is: